 - a.
 The right of candidates to observe the electoral process. - b.
 The punishment of those adversely influencing the voters' will. - c.
 The integrity of the electoral process in all of its stages. - 2.
-An independent commission shall be established by a law to supervise the parliamentary electoral process and to administer it in all of its stages, and to as well supervise any other elections decided by the Council of Ministers.
+A law shall establish an independent body to manage the parliamentary and municipal elections, as well as any other general elections, in accordance with the provisions of the law.
+The Council of Ministers may assign the independent body to manage or supervise any other elections at the request of the entity authorized by law to conduct such elections.